 Fisheries Officer careers

-Fisheries officer positions are always advertised on www.careers.vic.gov.au
+When available, Fisheries Officer positions are always advertised on www.careers.vic.gov.au

 Is this the career for me?

-Being a Fisheries Officer can be a rewarding and challenging career, especially if you enjoy working in the outdoors and in an enforcement role.
+Being a Fisheries Officer can be a rewarding and challenging career, especially if you enjoy working in the outdoors and have a passion for safeguarding our fisheries.

-A Fisheries Officer's main role is to ensure compliance with fisheries and boating related laws.
-These regulations ensure that our fisheries resources are managed sustainably and shared equitably by the community and that boating activities are undertaken safely.
+A Fisheries Officer's main role is to ensure people follow fisheries and boating related laws.
+These rules ensure that our fisheries resources are managed sustainably and shared equitably by the community and that boating and fishing activities are undertaken safely.

 Fisheries Officers also participate in public education and awareness programs around the state to help foster a greater awareness of fisheries resources and the need for their protection.